ch-stark/argocdpoliciesblog/blog_simplified.md

 ### Summary

    This overview had the purpose to explain why it is a good idea to use Policies together with `GitOpsOperator/ArgoCD`.
-Both      approaches can heavily benefit from each other.
+Both      tools can heavily benefit from each other.
 Certainly it needs to be highlighted that the focus of RHACM-Policies is to support customers becoming `compliant` from a technical point of view.
 It can be even seen as a `ArgoCD extension to Governance`.
 You get all the great benefits highlighted above out of the box.
    Both `sites` will provide further features in the future like enhanced `Operator` Management and we think of